Foreign market entry modes

-For international trade, Foreign market entry modes are the ways in which a company can expand its services into a non-domestic market.
+In international trade, foreign market entry modes are the ways in which a company can expand its services into a non-domestic market.

 There are two major types of market entry modes: equity and non-equity.
 The non-equity modes category includes export and contractual agreements.
 The equity modes category includes joint ventures and wholly owned subsidiaries.
 Different entry modes differ in three crucial aspects: